 - The 2005 edition of the Guinness Book of World Records, includes a category for the longest slam-dunk of a basketball from a player bouncing on a trampoline.

 - Judy Wills Cline became the first World Champion on the trampoline, in 1964.
 Cline held a total of ten world titles in trampoline, synchronized trampoline, and tumbling.
 The first men’s World Champion, also crowned in 1964, was Dan Millman, who is a noted personal growth author and speaker.

-- In 1986, a six-man team from the Delta Epsilon chapter of Tau Kappa Epsilon fraternity at Cleveland State University, set a Guinness World Book record for “Longest time jumping on trampoline” – 53 days of continuous bouncing, beating team from Phoenix Arizona by one day (Fun Fact: – Phoenix team did it outdoors, during 110+ temperatures and frequent thunderstorms.
+- In 1986, a six-man team from the Delta Epsilon chapter of Tau Kappa Epsilon fraternity at Cleveland State University set a Guinness World Book record for “Longest time jumping on a trampoline” – 53 days of continuous bouncing, beating a team from Phoenix Arizona by one day (Fun Fact: – Phoenix team did it outdoors, during 110+ temperatures and frequent thunderstorms.
 Delta Epsilon bounced in a gym).
 Cleveland guys received a phone call of congratulations from Ronald Reagan.

 - Few other Guinness World records fun facts: